backwardspy/whiskers/README.md

     - `{{ mix red.hex base.hex 0.3 }}` → `5E4054` (30% red, 70% base)
 - `opacity color amount` : Sets a color's opacity.
     - `{{ opacity red.hsla 0.5 }}` → `hsla(343, 81%, 75%, 0.50)`
+- `unquote value`: Marks a value to be unquoted.
+Mostly useful for maintaining JSON syntax highlighting in template files when a non-string value is needed.
+    - `"{{ unquote isLight }}"` → `true` (the surrounding quote marks have been removed)
 - `darklight dark light` : Chooses a value depending on the set flavor.
 Latte is light, while Frappé, Macchiato, and Mocha are all dark.
     - `{{ darklight "Night", "Day" }}` → `Day` on Latte, `Night` on other flavors.